-Our Manhattan schools are committed to developing the whole child, introducing a range of enrichment programs from computer programming to performing arts.
+Our Manhattan schools are committed to developing the whole child, introducing a range of enrichment programs from coding to performing arts.

 We remain steadfast in our commitment to building the individual capacities of each student, allowing their strengths to shine.
 Through the use of data driven instruction and differentiation in teaching, each of our students continue to make significant measurable academic growth, at a pace tailored to the unique gifts God gave them to succeed in life.

 Our schools are proud to report an impressive performance on the New York State exam for students in grades 3rd – 8th.
 Our dedication to data, analysis, and growth continues to drive our students’ success.

 Leading the way in this charge is the use of Measures of Academic Progress (MAP).
 This nationally renowned program provides our educators with the data necessary to individualize learning for every student.
 Understanding exactly where our students’ strengths and areas of growth lie, affords our teachers the advantage of creating dynamic action and lesson plans that meet the needs of the students they teach, one child at a time.
 Like our peer regions, a Catholic education in the Archdiocese of New York is anything but “one size fits all.”
 As a region, our RIT score averages per grade level exceeded the NWEA norm 100% of the time on all three tests!
 Additionally, our regional RIT score average outperformed the Archdiocesan RIT score average in every grade level on every test.